 All food premises must comply with the Food Act 2014 to ensure safe and suitable food production.
-The Food Act 2014 came into force on 1 March 2016.
-The Act applies to all food businesses.
-Our Environmental Health Officers can help you with your food business, just call or visit our Customer Services team to get started.
+Our Environmental Health Officers can help you work your way through this - just call or visit our Customer Services team to get started.

 The Act brings in the following new food safety measures:

 1. Food Control Plans: A food control plan sets out the steps a business making or selling higher-risk foods needs to take to make safe food.
 It is used to identify food safety risks, and to show how they're being managed.

 2. National Programmes: A national programme is the way that lower-risk food businesses operate under the Food Act 2014.To find out where you fit in, you can use the ‘Where Do I Fit?’ tool on the Ministry of Primary Industries website.

 When you have a location in mind, you can submit a brief business proposal by emailing email@example.com and we will be in contact with you to help with the opening of your food business.